-The CFATS RBPS Guidance (PDF, 1.86 MB) assists high-risk chemical facilities in selecting security measures and activities—perimeter security, access control, personnel security, cyber security, and more—that are tailored to the tier level and unique considerations of the facility.
+The CFATS RBPS Guidance assists high-risk chemical facilities in selecting security measures and activities—perimeter security, access control, personnel security, cyber security, and more—that are tailored to the tier level and unique considerations of the facility.

-- Login to CSAT to submit an SVA and a SSP/ASP.
+Login to CSAT to submit an SVA and an SSP/ASP.

-- Review the CSAT SVA/SSP Instructions (PDF, 1.66 MB), which provide a question-by-question walk through of the SVA and SSP/ASP surveys.
+The CSAT SVA/SSP Instructions provide a question-by-question walk through of the SVA and SSP/ASP surveys.

 Authorization and Authorization Inspection (AI)

-Upon receipt of an SSP or ASP from your facility (but not an EAP SSP), the Agency will review the documentation and make an initial determination as to whether it satisfies the requirements of the CFATS regulation.
-If the Agency finds that the requirements are satisfied, your facility will receive a Letter of Authorization.
+Upon receipt of an SSP or ASP from your facility (but not an EAP SSP), CISA will review the documentation and make an initial determination as to whether it satisfies the requirements of the CFATS regulation.
+If CISA finds that the requirements are satisfied, your facility will receive a Letter of Authorization.

 Note: If the SSP/ASP does not meet RBPS requirements, your facility must address the deficiencies and resubmit the SSP/ASP by the specified date.

-If the Agency approves the SSP/ASP, your facility will receive a Letter of Approval and enter into the compliance cycle.
+If CISA approves the SSP/ASP, your facility will receive a Letter of Approval and enter into the compliance cycle.

 EAP SSP Acceptance